mathbruyen/nodejsconfit2014/text.md

 You can guess the cost of computing the data structure is pretty heavy.
 If there are tens of thousands of entities to fetch from the database for each user query then your infrastructure will have a hard time.

 The good news if you suffer from this is that you can store a cache them.
+The best is to use an iterative map/reduce job, like views in CouchDB.

 ## Errors